4 Types of Parsley to Grow & Enjoy Right at Home

 Widely used for culinary purposes, this variation (Petroselinum crispum var. neapolitanum Danert) has a distinct taste and flavor that remains the same for a long time.
 Adding this to any meal will give it a boost of flavor and depth.
 It has a very noticeable freshness to it as you cook it.

 Whether you cook it over the flame or add it as a garnish, the freshness from adding it is significant and evidently tasteful.
 It's best grown in the USDA Hardiness Zones 2-11 in full sun to partial shade in well-draining, moist soil.
+It can grow through the winter in zones 9 through 11, but in 8 and lower you should plant it in early spring.
+The same goes for all the types below as well.

 Of all the different parsley plants, growing this in your balcony or backyard is relatively straightforward, and these are also beautiful additions to your butterfly gardens.
 Maintaining these parsley types requires full to partial sunlight; however, direct sunlight for extended periods could cause irreversible damage to the plant.
 It’ll dehydrate the soil and strip any moisture.